Abandoned & Little-Known Airfields:

 ____________________________________________________

-Beardsley Auxiliary Army Airfield #2, Glendale, AZ
+Luke Auxiliary Army Airfield #2 / Beardsley Field, Glendale, AZ

-33.71 North / 112.42 West (Northwest of Luke AFB, AZ)
+33.704, -112.42 (Northwest of Luke AFB, AZ)

-Beardsley was built during WW2 as one of a large number of satellite airfields for Luke AAF,
+Beardsley Field was built during WW2 as one of a large number of satellite airfields for Luke AAF,

 which was the largest single-engine advanced training base in the world during WW2.